RitaBot-Project/Ritabot.gg/_pages/discord-pages/common-issues.md

     * Scroll down to the "Manual Deploy."
     * Deploy the *master* branch.

-* Your bot will now be working once finished deploying and then type in `!t embed on` or `!t embed off` (They are two different translation styles!) to finish setting up the bot for translation.
+* Your bot will now be working once finished deploying and then type in `!tr embed on` or `!tr embed off` (They are two different translation styles!) to finish setting up the bot for translation.